-II.B.1.a).(2) at least one faculty member who is an obstetrician-

-II.B.2.
-Faculty members must:

-II.B.2.a) be role models of professionalism; (Core)

-II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)
+II.B.1.
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows. ^(Core) II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; ^(Core)